 - The triceps form the bulk of muscle mass in the posterior upper arm, originating from the scapula and upper arm bone and inserting at the tip of the forearm bone.

 - According to a study in the National Library of Medicine, the triceps play a vital role in generating power for throwing and pushing movements such as baseball pitching, basketball shooting, and volleyball spiking.

 - I've found that you can boost your tricep gains by giving your muscles time to recover between workouts and maintaining a balanced, high-protein diet supplemented by protein powder.

 7 Killer Tricep Exercises for Massive Arm Gains

-Here are the seven best tricep exercises you can fit into your workout for arm muscle gains.
+Drawing from my extensive experience as a fitness trainer who has guided numerous clients, here are the seven best tricep exercises you can incorporate into your workout for significant arm muscle gains.

 1. Close-Grip Bench Press

 This exercise uses a narrower grip than the traditional bench press.
 It recruits the triceps and chest muscles to allow for heavier weightlifting and greater strength development.

 Follow these steps to perform this exercise: